smrubin/home-automation/README.md

 It can be installed via the hassio UI and then accessed under shared networks in Finder.

+If you are on macOS and the folder is not showing up automatically, go to Finder and press CMD+K then enter ‘smb://hassio.local’

 #### SSH

 Install the hassio ssh add-on to ssh into the RPi.
 I am using a public/private key setup.
 GitHub has a guide [here](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) for generating a new ssh key and adding it to the ssh-agent.